 Christy Avent earned a bachelor's degree in Communications from East Carolina University.
-She also obtained a second undergraduate degree in Political Science and her master’s degree in Public Affairs, both from the University of North Carolina at Greensboro.
+She also obtained a second bachelor's degree in Political Science and her master’s degree in Public Affairs, both from the University of North Carolina at Greensboro.
 She has extensive experience in the collegiate environment having worked at UNCG from 1997-2011.
 She also had a short stint in the sales world working with the Greensboro Convention and Visitors Bureau where her market was in education.
-Christy joined the Noble Academy family in September of 2013.
+Christy joined the Noble Academy family over 10 years ago.
 She enjoys reading, traveling, cooking, and going to the movies in her free time.

 Jennifer Aceves earned a bachelor's degree in Psychology from Davidson College and is certified by North Carolina in Learning Disabilities.
 She received her master's degree in Special Education from the University of North Carolina at Greensboro and is also a Wilson® Dyslexia Practitioner.
 Jennifer enjoys spending time with her family, hiking, paddle boarding, and reading.

 Dr. Dana Coyle | Head of High School

 Dr. Coyle comes to us with 13 years of experience as the Principal of Immaculata Catholic School in Durham.
 She holds a Doctor of Education in Organizational Leadership Grades K-12, as well as a Master of Arts in Educational Leadership and a Master of Science in Special Education.
 Dr. Coyle is well acquainted with our mission as she has firsthand experience with the impact our school has on our students and families.
 Her son is a Noble Academy alumni from the Class of 2018, having entered Noble during his Lower School years.
 Dr. Coyle has also been an advocate for students with learning differences throughout her years in education and has brought programs and practices to all of her schools to help best serve all students.